Litauen/docs.bannerlordmodding.lt/modding/crashes.md

 ??? failure "AgingCampaignBehavior - OnHeroComesOfAge - InvokeList - DailyTickHero"
     REASON: error/missing sandboxcore_equipment_sets.xml for the hero's culture.
 Hero turned 18

+??? failure "TournamentGames - TournamentMatch - AddParticipant - TournamentBehavior - FillParticipants"
+    REASON: RBM Tournament expects local culture troops in the settlement for the Tournament.
+Troops were not implemented for that culture.

+??? failure "Clan - OnFortificationAdded - PreAfterLoad"
+    REASON: Old save loaded on a new map with new settlements not present in the old save

+??? failure "GangLeaderNeedsToOffloadStolenGoodsIssueBehavior - ConditionsHold - OnCheckForIssue - IssuesCampaignBehavior - CreateAnIssueForSettlementNotables"
+    REASON: It's seems it is related to the mission NotableWantsDaughterFound.
+When it ends the GangLeader is spawned in the village where this mission was originated.
+This GangLeader then is used for this OffloadStolenGoods mission check and that results in the crash.
+Seems like native bug.
+I patched the crashing method with the check if village notable is not GangLeader.

 </p>

     Source: MonoMod.Utils